Roddyw123/BrainCatcher/README.md

 # CBT
-C Brainfuck Transformer (abbreviated CBT)
+C Brainfuck Transpiler (abbreviated CBT)

 A source to source compiler (transpiler) that translates Brainfuck to C.